|Federal Information & News Dispatch, Inc.|

 Effective enforcement is central to the division's mission, but we can achieve positive results for American consumers in other ways as well, often in close collaboration with other parts of the government.
 For example, the department and the U.S. Patent and Trademark Office jointly issued a Policy Statement on Remedies for Standards-Essential Patents Subject to Voluntary F/RAND Commitments, which concluded that in many circumstances it would be inappropriate for a patent holder to seek injunctive relief in a judicial proceeding or seek an exclusion order if it has promised to license the patent on fair, reasonable and non-discriminatory terms.
 The Policy Statement was referenced by the U.S. Trade Representative in overturning a recent ITC exclusion order involving smartphones.
 In 2012, the division and the FTC jointly conducted a workshop to study the growth of and competitive implications associated with patent assertion entity (PAE) activities.
 Workshops such as this provide a forum for open discussion on what are among the most challenging and cutting-edge competition issues of the day.

 Additionally, the division participates, along with more than 100 other antitrust agencies, in the International Competition Network (ICN).
 The ICN's most recent conference highlighted cartel enforcement, including work on an Anti-Cartel Enforcement Manual, a reference tool for antitrust agencies around the world.
-The division also is an active participant and leader in the global dialogue on procedural fairness and transparency issues through the Organization for Economic Co-operation and Development (OECD), a key international forum for in-depth discussion of technical antitrust matters and competition policy issues.
+The division also is an active participant and leader in the global dialogue on procedural fairness and transparency issues through the

 Reducing Burden on Business

 While active antitrust enforcement makes our markets more competitive and saves consumers money, we appreciate that dealing with antitrust enforcers can be expensive and time consuming for the business community.
-The Antitrust Division appreciates that it needs to make enforcement as efficient as possible, without compromising our mission.
+The

 Improving electronic discovery is one promising avenue for reducing the burdens our investigations can impose.
 For example, our website includes a model civil electronic production letter that shows how the division structures its demands for electronic productions.
 This transparency helps parties understand and plan for productions to the division, making the process more predictable and less burdensome.

 Further, the division has been a pioneer among government agencies in experimenting with the use of predictive coding methods in large volume document productions.
 Predictive coding is a type of technology-assisted document review that more quickly and accurately identifies relevant documents in a large collection, saving the parties time and money, while providing the division the documents it needs to effectively conduct its investigations.
-Law firms have told us that use of predictive coding for document production to the division saved them and their clients millions of dollars--indeed, one firm issued a statement detailing how it saved over $2 million in a single production to the division.
+Law firms have told us that use of predictive coding for document production to the division saved them and their clients millions of dollars--indeed, one firm issued a statement detailing how it saved over

 The division is always looking for ways to make our investigations more efficient.
 With that goal in mind, we are also increasing our efforts to review our investigations post hoc.
 By understanding what we have done well and where we might have fallen short, we strive to create division-wide best practices, which should result in more efficient and cost-effective investigations and get parties through our processes more quickly and at lower cost.